PSwicarz/My_Leetcode_codes/README.md

 # My_Leetcode_codes

-A few examples of Leetcode solutions that I'm happy with.
+## What it is all about?
+Leetocde.com is competetive programming site/ forum / learning hub for all who want to increase their coding skills.

+In this repository I will be sharing solutions that I came up with during Leetcode programming competitions or during regular practice.

+## Form of the repository
-### Each solution is in separate jupyter file from VS code
+Each solution will be stored as a separate jupyter file created in VSCode.

+Each file will conatin:
-Each question contains question copy from Leetcode.com
+  - a copy of the question from Leetcode.com
+  - commented code solution writen in python

+Some solutions will also have written intuition, explanation and complexity analysis ( Big O )